loganmj/combat-calculator/Docs/Math.md

 # Probability Statistics and Warhammer
-This project aims to determine the probability success of combat using the rules of combat in Warhammer 40k.
+This project aims to determine the probability of success in combat using the rules of combat in Warhammer 40k.
 This project will make use of concepts from the probability theory of statistics to perform these evaluations.
 Combat in Warhammer 40k has many influencing parameters that must be input by the user and included in the combat calculation.
 At it's core, combat is determined using six sided dice to determine outcomes.
 Each die roll has a discrete success/failure case, and is evaluated independently.
 All calculations in this project will be based on these discrete die rolls, which in the context of statistics are called a *Bernoulli trial* or *Bernoulli experiment*, and a sequence of such outcomes is called a *Bernoulli process*.